|Meeting Pattern||1st Monday of each month at 2.00pm.|

 e.g. Monet's techniques

 ⦁ The Arts Society are offering a series of online lectures

 ⦁ Art in Isolation - the expert from Fake or Fortune? invites you into his house to see some of his paintings

-Currently, we are holding Zoom meetings in the afternoon of the first Monday in the month, when we watch one of the Cocktails with a Curator series produced by the Frick Collection, housed in the former residence of Henry Clay Frick on Fifth Avenue, NY.
+We have been holding Zoom meetings in the afternoon of the first Monday in the month, when we watched one of the Cocktails with a Curator series produced by the Frick Collection, housed in the former residence of Henry Clay Frick on Fifth Avenue, NY.
 The basic format, introduced since lockdown prevented the museum from opening, features one of the curators mixing a cocktail, and then talking about it and the painting, for about 20 minutes.

 ⦁ Vermeer's 'Officer and Laughing Girl'